amplitude/amplitude-docs/content/collections/data-tables/en/data-tables-results-and-sorting-logic.md

 ## Limits for .CSV exports

 Results exported to .CSV have row limits based on the metric type.
 If the data table contains multiple metrics of different kinds, the smallest row limit applies.
-Rows exceeding the limit are pruned and do not appear in the exported .CSV.
+Amplitude Analytics prunes rows exceeding the limit, and they don't appear in the exported .CSV.

 * Event segmentation metrics **without** attribution are limited to 10,000 rows.
 * Funnel metrics **without** attribution are limited to 300 rows.